faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 ```

-From the stack backtrace we see that the OpenGL pipeline was flushed.
+From the stack backtrace we see that the OpenGL\index{OpenGL} pipeline was flushed.
 This caused `com.apple.AMDRadeonX4000GLDriver` to detect a problem with the
 commands and trigger a crash.
 We see that the code contributes custom information to the crash report.